HadayaRahman-SF4673/localize-the-.NET-MAUI-Calendar-/README.md

-# How to localize the .NET MAUI Calendar (SfCalendar)
+# How to Localize the .NET MAUI Calendar (SfCalendar)

 This repository contains a sample to localize the [Syncfusion .NET MAUI Calendar](https://help.syncfusion.com/maui/calendar/getting-started) control.

 Please refer the KB through this link.